 Once on the wrap-up screen, you are invited to select a status reason for the win or loss.
 If you lost the opportunity to a competitor, you can track which opposition you lost it to, thereby building up your arsenal of knowledge on your rivals so you can stay one step ahead of them next time.

 In summary, first, you should analyse your existing data to determine who you should be going after and make sure you ask the right questions.
 Secondly, adopt a specific sales approach for each product line rather than a generic one across all products.
 Lastly, gather feedback in order to be able to go back and make continuous improvements.
 Further posts will look at how we can start to automate things a little to do some of the heavy lifting for you.

 About Rocket CRM

 Although we are a new company we have been implementing CRM for many years and we are pretty good at understanding what’s required to get started with a CRM system that’s why we developed our “Rocket Sales Solution” which is available to our UK customers and makes using Microsoft Dynamics 365 for Sales even easier for first time users.

-Also, ask about our Rocket Launch implementation that will get you and your sales team up and running in just a couple of days.
+Also, ask about our implementation services that will get you and your sales team up and running in just a couple of days.